Nikolay Krestinsky: Show trial and death

 The following day, he made a total reversal of his position:

 Yesterday, under the influence of a momentary keen feeling of false shame, evoked by the atmosphere of the dock and the painful impression created by the public reading of the indictment, which was aggravated by my poor health, I could not bring myself to tell the truth, I could not bring myself to say that I was guilty.
 And instead of saying, "Yes, I am guilty," I almost mechanically answered, "No, I am not guilty."

 Such a reversion was a rare episode in the show trials, of the late 1930s.
 It caused speculation that the person brought back on the second day was not Krestinsky, but someone recruited to play him, or that he had been hypnotised.
 He went on to 'confess' that he was a German agent, and that he had met Trotsky in the Tyrol resort of Merano in October 1933 to receive instructions on sabotage.
-But Trotsky was under constant surveillance by soviet, and when the KGB records were checked in the 1950s, there was no mention of a trip to Merano.
-Trotsky told the New York Herald Tribune that he had never been to the resort, and had not spoken to Krestinsky since 1927.
+However, Trotsky was under constant surveillance by Soviet agents at the time and KGB records from the 1950s do not mention any trip to Merano.
+Trotsky told the New York Herald Tribune that he had never been to the resort and had not spoken to Krestinsky since 1927.

 Krestinsky was sentenced to death and executed on 15 March 1938.